XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/rare/conduit.md

   <Block x="2" y="4" z="4" id="minecraft:prismarine" />
 </GameScene>

-This frame can be extended with additional blocks for better effects.
+This frame can be extended with additional blocks for better [*Status Effects*](../brewing/effects.md).